Solving the Poisson equation using coupled Markov chains: Abstract

 \section{Abstract}

 This article shows how coupled Markov chains that meet exactly after a random number of iterations can be used to generate unbiased estimators of the solutions of the Poisson equation.
-We establish connections to recently-proposed unbiased estimators of Markov chain equilibrium expectations.
-We further employ the proposed estimators of solutions of the Poisson equation to construct unbiased estimators of the asymptotic variance of Markov chain ergodic averages, involving a random but finite computing time.
-We formally study the proposed methods under realistic assumptions on the meeting times of the coupled chains and on the existence of moments of test functions under the target distribution.
-We describe experiments in toy examples such as the autoregressive model, and in more challenging settings.
+Through this connection, we re-derive known unbiased estimators of expectations with respect to the stationary distribution of a Markov chain and provide conditions for the finiteness of their moments.
+We further construct unbiased estimators of the asymptotic variance of Markov chain ergodic averages, and provide conditions for the finiteness of the estimators' moments of any order.
+If their second moment is finite, the average of independent copies of such estimators converges to the asymptotic variance at the Monte Carlo rate, comparing favorably to known rates for batch means and spectral variance estimators.
+The results are illustrated with numerical experiments.

 \global\long \fishytestestimator{G} \global\long \fishytest{g} \global\long \test{h}

 {}